antrea-io/antrea/docs/traceflow-guide.md

 As shown above, you can check the existing Traceflow CRDs in the "Traceflow Info" table of the Antrea Overview web page in the Octant UI.
 You can generate a trace graph for any of these CRDs, as explained in the previous section.
-Also, you can view all the traceflow CRDs from the Tracflow page by clicking the right tab named "Traceflow Info" like below.
+Also, you can view all the Traceflow CRDs from the Traceflow page by clicking the right tab named "Traceflow Info" like below.

 <img src="https://downloads.antrea.io/static/tf_table.png" width="600" alt="Traceflow CRDs">